-For years after 2011, the \$5,000 limit is subject to cost-of-living adjustments ("COLAs") determined by the U.S. Treasury.
+For years after 2010, the \$5,000 limit is subject to cost-of-living adjustments ("COLAs") determined by the U.S. Treasury.
 COLAs, if any, will be made in \$500 increments.
-If you have more than one IRA, this limit applies to the total contributions made in the aggregate to all the Traditional and Roth IRAs you own.

-(3) Catch-Up Contributions.
-If, by December 31st of any taxable year, you are age 50 or over, you may make an additional contribution (a "Catch-Up Contribution") to all of your IRAs and, if you are eligible, Roth IRAs up to the amounts listed below for each year:
+(c) Catch-Up Contributions.
+If, by December 31st of any taxable year, you are age 50 or over, you may make an additional contribution (a "Catch-Up Contribution") to all of your Roth IRAs and Traditional IRAs up to the amounts listed below for each year: